sharifuli/docker_polynote_jupyter_ds/README.md

 c.NotebookApp.password = u'sha1:e10b54ea7f07:dc33e226e4afc2e0e0aa1d9700864b261753bba4'
 root@83ed7c8eb6ac:~#
 ```
-The procedure to change password is provided in `jupyter_notebook_config.py`.
+The procedure to change password is provided in `jupyter_notebook_config.py` as comments.
 Say, for example we want to set a new password `abc123`.
 We should open a terminal and type `ipython`, this will open an `ipython kernel`.
 We should just follow the steps shown below:
 ```console
 root@83ed7c8eb6ac:~# ipython
 Python 3.6.8 (default, Oct  7 2019, 12:59:55)